YBHwang/clova-developer-guide/en-KR/CEK/Examples/Extension_Examples.md

 * It is implemented in Node.js.

 ### GitHub repository
-{{ book.GitHubBaseURLforExtensionExample }}/clova-extension-sample-rainsound
+{{ book.ServiceEnv.GitHubBaseURLforExtensionExample }}/clova-extension-sample-rainsound

-## Dice Drawer {#DiceDrawer}
+## DiceDrawer {#DiceDrawer}

-Dice Drawer is an extension that rolls a selected number of dice upon user request and tells the results.
+DiceDrawer is an extension that rolls a selected number of dice upon user request and tells the results.
 It tells the sum of results if more than one die is rolled.

 ### Features
 * The user can select the number of dice to roll.
 The interaction model of the extension defines the value of the number of dice as a slot.